Nome, Alaska: Water ports

 Nome seaport is used by freight ships and cruise ships, located at 64.5°N and 165.4°W on the southern side of the Seward Peninsula in Norton Sound.
 The Corps of Engineers completed the Nome Harbor Improvements Project in the summer of 2006 adding a 3025 ft breakwater east of the existing Causeway and a 270 ft spur on the end of the Causeway making it to a total of 2982 ft.
 The City Dock (south) on the Causeway is equipped with marine headers to handle the community's bulk cargo and fuel deliveries.

 The City Dock is approximately 200 ft in length with a depth of 22.5 feet (MLLW).
 The WestGold Dock (north) is 190 ft in length with the same depth of 22.5 feet (ML, LW).
 The Westgold dock handles nearly all of the exported rock/gravel for this region and is the primary location to load/unload heavy equipment.
 The opening between the new breakwater and the Causeway (Outer Harbor Entrance) is approximately 500 ft in width and serves as access to both Causeway deep water docks and the new Snake River entrance that leads into the Small Boat Harbor.

 The old entrance along the seawall has been filled in and is no longer navigable (see photos on website).
 Buoys outline the navigation channel from the outer harbor entrance into the inner harbor.
 The Nome Small Boat Harbor has a depth of 10 feet (MLLW) and offers protected mooring for recreational and fishing vessels alongside two floating docks.
 Smaller cargo vessels and landing craft load village freight and fuel at the east, west and south inner harbor sheet pile docks, east beach landing and west barge ramp for delivery in the region.

 An addition to the Nome facility in 2005 was a 60 ft concrete barge ramp located inside the inner harbor just west of the Snake River entrance.
 The ramp provides the bulk cargo carriers with a location closer to the causeway to trans-load freight to landing craft and roll equipment on and off barges.
 This location also has 2 acre of uplands to be used for container, vessel and equipment storage.

 Surface transportation

 Local roads lead to Council, the Kougarok River, and Teller: the Nome-Council, Nome-Taylor, and Nome-Teller Highways, respectively.
-There are also smaller roads to communities up to 87 mi from Nome, yet no road connection to the other major cities of Alaska.
+There are smaller roads to communities up to 87 mi from Nome, yet no road connection to the other major cities of Alaska.

 There are no railroads going to or from Nome.
 A 500 mi road project (Manley Hot Springs–Nome) is being discussed in Alaska.
-It has been estimated (as of 2010) to cost $2.3 to $2.7 billion, or approximately $5 million per mile.
+It has been estimated, as of 2010, to cost $2.3 to $2.7 billion, or approximately $5 million per mile.